yijunyu/rust-diagnostics/README.md

 ensure to avoid having uses of it in version control*/;
 ```
 contains a `Warning` as the diagnostic code, and `clippy::dbg_macro` as the name of the lint rule violated by the code `dbg!(&msg)`.

+## Update

+- [x] Insert two comments around the diagnositic spans;
+- [x] Name the comments by the lint rules, and insert the rendered diagnostics in the second comment
 - [x] Insert rendered diagnostic messages in the second comment.
 - [x] Add an option `--fix` to do risky fix whenever possible.